ShantGananian/shantgananian.github.io/_en/nn-parcel-rod.md

 <a id="subsubsection-h"></a>
 **4. Hamming Network**

-The Hamming network was designed explicitly to solve binary pattern recognition problems; where each element of the input vector has only two possible values $1$ or $0$, as well as to solve a bipolar pttern recognition problem, as in this example, where the elements of the input vector have values of $1$ or $-1$.
+The Hamming network was designed explicitly to solve binary pattern recognition problems; where each element of the input vector has only two possible values $1$ or $0$, as well as to solve a bipolar pattern recognition problem, as in this example, where the elements of the input vector have values of $1$ or $-1$.
 Hamming network is a clustering network.
 It is based on the use of fixed prototype (exemplar) vectors and a recurrent layer.

 The Hamming network has two types of layers: